-Illicit and prescription drug misuse remains high, with more than 27.1 million people admitting to substance abuse.
-That exacts a steep toll, too, costing the nation more than $400 billion each year in crime, health care, and lost productivity.
+Illicit and prescription drug misuse remain high, with more than 27.1 million people admitting to substance abuse.
+This exacts a steep toll, too, costing the nation more than $400 billion each year in crime, health care, and lost productivity.

 Most Abused Drug in the U.S.

-Alcohol easily ranks as the number one drug in America.
+Alcohol easily ranks as the number one abused drug in America.
 The 2017 National Survey on Drug Use and Health reported that 86.3 percent of Americans ages 18 and older sampled alcohol at least once in their lives.
 More than 70 percent of respondents said they drank alcohol in the last year, and 55.9 percent said they drank in the last month.